Albastraoz/Bussen/README.md

 - Deployed - Hosted on Github Pages

 ### Features Left to Implement
-- Personal Stats By Player
+- Personal Stats For Player
 - Wider Variation Of Color Schemes
 - Wider Variation Of Backgrounds
+- Wider Variation Of Card Designs

 ## Technologies Used